Santrampur

-Santrampur, which used to be known as Brahampuri, is a town in Mahisagar District, Gujarat, India.
-It serves as the administrative headquarters for Santrampur tehsil and is located on the banks of the Suki river in the lap of the Aravalli hills.
+Santrampur, is a town in Mahisagar District, Gujarat, India.
+It serves as the administrative headquarters for Santrampur tehsil and historically it was the capital of the Kingdom of Santrampur ruled by Mahipavat branch of the Parmar Rajputs.

+It is located on the banks of the Suki river in the lap of the Aravalli hills.
 It is 155 km from the state capital at Gandhinagar.

 As of 2011, Santrampur had a population of almost 19,000 people.
 The town is known for its historical tower built in the western part of the city.
 An open-air market, called Haat bazaar, take place on every Tuesday in the town.
 The town houses various heritage buildings, administrator offices and educational institutions.